 The interest in Deep Learning research and applications is as hot as never before.
 A countless number of new research papers can be found at arXiv.org almost every day.
 Those papers provide us with descriptions of novel ways Artificial Neural Networks can be applied to various fields of our daily life.
 What is fascinating in Deep Learning is the fact that neural networks seem like universally capable to be applied to various kinds of problems that previously were tackled with a tailored approach.
 Moreover, each day there is an article or blog post that tells us about even more exotic ways of applying Deep Learning.
-The problem with those articles, blog post and even books is that they do not provide systematic treatment of neural networks applications.
+The problem with those articles, blog posts and even books is that they do not provide systematic treatment of neural networks applications.
 At least, so far I haven’t seen this was done and if you know about such attempts please let me know.

 While searching for materials for this post I’ve found a number of articles that summarize Deep Learning applications.
 Here comes a number of quotes from those articles with related links.